Building Regulations: Insulation and thermal elements

 If the roof has no ceiling then the insulation can be placed between the rafters and ventilation maintained as described above - in which case the ridge should also have vent tiles installed to allow for through ventilation.

-Further guidance on insulating roofs can be found in Approved Document L1B, Table A1.
+Further guidance on insulating roofs can be found in Approved Document L, Volume 13 Table C1.

 Find a Trade Professional